BobMak/btc-pred/README.md

 we are using streamlit for user interface.
 Run the `streamlit run deployment/deploy.py` to start the ui with the model.
+Will try to use the `gru1.keras` model by default, if you'd like to set a different model, set the path as an environment variable:
+`MODEL_PATH=models/gru1.keras streamlit run deployment/deploy.py`

 ## Live demo